A trail crew working on a project in Indian Peaks

 Presentations

-Applicants are asked to make themselves available in December or January to provide a 15-minute presentation (10 minutes plus a 5 minute question and answer session) to the subcommittee.
+Applicants are asked to make themselves available in January to provide a 15-minute presentation (10 minutes plus a 5 minute question and answer session) to the subcommittee.

 Projects Reviewed